LachlanMcKee/android-code-coverage-example/README.md

 However the unit tests are not included ☹️

 Looking at [the codecov repo](https://codecov.io/gh/wise4rmgod/CodeCoverage_Example) you can see they also have the same issue, their `util/TextMethods` shows 0% coverage.

+What do I need to fix to get a combined report with both androidTests and tests?